roger2000hk/godbase/sets/README.md

 This package contains a sorted set implementation based on sorted slices, a corresponding hashed implmentation is also provided.
 They are very close to godbase's maps in spirit, not so much in body.
 Where the maps are optimized for huge datasets and frequent modifications, the sets are lightweight and snappy as long as they don't get to big and are read more than written.
 Even though a lot of care has been taken to minimize the number of separate memory allocations in the maps package, nothing beats allocating your entire dataset as a single slab of memory and accessing by index.

 ### status
 Basic functionality and testing in place, and evolving on a daily basis.
-The rest of godbase is currently being built on top, there are plenty of examples in the other packages.
+The rest of godbase is currently being built on top, see recs/basic.go for a real world example.

 ### performance
 The short story is that the sorted implementation is around 50 times slower than a native hashed map for 10k elems; a properly tuned hashed set is comparable to a native map, while still providing the same features as the sorted implementation.
 One spot where sorted sets blow native maps out of the water is cloning.
 Basic performance tests are in sets_test.go